mpoiaganova/political-argument-mining/README.md

 is an argument or not) and argument component identification (predict whether the argumentative utterance is a claim or a premise).
-We implementing BERT and
+We implement BERT and
 RoBERTa models and approach both tasks on the sentence-level.
 The second task, component identification, is also modelled